vincenz-e/VQ.js/README.md

 **A:** Yeah, I was just using the Q at first, but I'm a bit afraid of collisions and also the whole naming works better with VQ.
 But there is a solution: Clone the repo and make your own Q version :)

+---

+**Q:** Are you serious?

+**A:** Yes.

+---

+**Q:** How is this even comparable to a complex and diverse library as jQuery?

+**A:** It's not.
+I just don't want to type so much to use default JavaScript functions.
+At this point you should be able to tell that I'm half joking here.